JMelendez31/Group_Project_3/README.md

 7. In the terminal, run "app.js".
 You should see a message that the server is running.

 ## Ethical Considerations Made in the Project:
-At least one paragraph summarizing efforts for ethical considerations made in the project The World Happiness Report contains scores and rankings from the Gallup World Poll.
+The World Happiness Report contains scores and rankings from the Gallup World Poll.
 The happiness score is based on the Cantrill ladder, which asks respondents to think of a ladder with the best possible life being a 10 and the worst possible life being a 0 and to rate their current lives on that scale.
 The surveys are conducted through telephone coverage, reaching at least 80% of the population.
 However, in developing countries, Gallup gathers their data through face-to-face interviews.
 The data was consensually collected, which was an ethical consideration throughout the research.

 ## References for the Data Sources: